 1 - Why do you want to be a member of the KCBS Board of Directors?

-2 – Identify the major areas (Cook, Judge, Organizer, Rep or Backyard Cook) in which you are involved.
+2 – Identify the major areas (Cook, Judge, Organizer, Rep) in which you are involved.

 3 – Identify your major short-term goal and the major long-term goal, if elected to the Board of KCBS and your plan to implement change or improvement in order to carry out each of these goals.

 As a new board member my immediate goal would be to understand the direction the current Board is heading towards in regards to policy, financial, education and growth.

 My short-term goal would be to help organizers, teams and judges better understand the process of a contest and how all the roles are dependent upon each other for the contest to be a success.
 This process would include making sure all entities conform to the same rules, policies and processes.
 This consistency would help create a comfort level for organizers, teams, judges and volunteers at any contest around the world.

 A long-term goal is to create new opportunities for volunteers to be involved with KCBS.
 This will eventually create a stronger organization with a larger reach.
 While it is extremely important to make sure an organization has deep roots financially, it must also be widespread to maintain those roots.
 If only a small portion on the public understands what KCBS is and what its benefits are, then it cannot grow.

 4 – The KCBS Board of Directors is a working board that spends 10-20 hours and possibly more per month in furthering the mission of KCBS depending on your role as a member of the board.
 If elected, please explain “Your level of Commitment, Time and Energy” in your role as a director.

 My level of commitment, time and energy to the KCBS board would be “all in.”
 My job allows me to work from anywhere, most of the time.
 I strongly feel that if you take on any role, whether it be support or leadership, it should be with a full commitment to participate and contribute.

 5 – List how you have participated in KCBS and for how long?